-Each hexagon on the mapsheet represents from 500 to 2000 yards of real terrain from side to side.
-Each Game-Turn is equivalent to one or two days of real time.
+Each hexagon on the mapsheet represents from 500 to 2000 meters of real terrain from side to side.
+Each Game-Turn is the equivalent to twelve to 24 hours of real time.
 [2.5] PARTS INVENTORY

-Game: QuadriGame:
+rono Game: QuadriGame

-1 4
+Game Map 1 4

-1 4
+Die-Cut Counter Sheet 1 4

-1 2 identical
+Standard Rules Folder 1 2 identical

-1 4 different
+Exclusive Rules Folder 1 4 different

-1 1
+Die (or Randomizer) 1 1

-0 1
+Game Box 0 1

-1 0
+Folio (Folder) 1 0

-1 1 1 1

-If any of these parts are missing or damaged, please write:
+If any parts are missing or damaged, please write: Customer Service

-Customer Service

-Simulations Publications, Inc. 44 East 23rd Street,
+Simulations Publications, Inc. 44 East 23rd Street

-New York, New York 10010
+New York, N.Y.
+10010

-Questions regarding the rules of the game (stated in a "Yes or No" or multiple choice manner) will be answered, if accompanied by a stamped, selfaddressed envelope.
+Questions regarding the rules of the game (stated in a "yes" or "no" or multiple choice manner) will be answered, if accompanied by a stamped, self addressed envelope.